davemfish/fishbrain_query/readme.md

 `aoi.shp` - the gridded version of the area of interest `aoi_wgs84.shp` - the AOI transformed into lat/lon coordinates `json` - a directory with the raw data retrieved from fishbrain.
 This data is parsed into `catches.csv`.

+#### `catches.csv` fields
++ centroid_x, centroid_y: the longitude and latitude of the center point of the grid cell used to collect this record.
++id: a unique identifier for the "catch" or "post"